background grid image

 • If can offer a dramatically improved developer experience around derivation.
 Right now, derivation remains a bit of a dark art and one of the more intimidating aspects of using Nix (which is already intimidating in itself).

 • It can radically alter the division of labor between Nix and the builder.
 Because Bash isn’t terribly powerful, Nix has to do a lot of the work of making things palatable to Bash, like constructing complex strings.
 But with a more powerful shell, Nix can defer a lot of work to the builder.
-Wouldn’t it be nice to just use Nix to supply simple attribute sets and let the builder handle the rest?
+Wouldn’t it be nice to just use Nix to supply attribute sets and let the builder handle the rest?

 • Because any Nix environment is just Nix, you could introduce something like Nushell piecemeal into the Nix dependency tree.
 Imagine replacing some core utilities in Nixpkgs with more robust, ergonomic equivalents or dramatically simplifying language-specific derivation wrappers.